 Let us know that you wish to apply for reduced fees by sending an e-mail to email@example.com.
 Specify membership number/personal registration number and the type of reduction relevant.

 Note that fee reduction is not granted retroactively.
 Any questions about your membership fees?
 Please contact the membership register by e-mail or telephone on 08-50583600.
-Phone hours for the membership register: 9 to 11 a.m. and 1 to 3 p.m. on normal working days.
+Phone hours for the membership register: 9 to 11.30 a.m. on normal working days.